julelang/manual/src/introduction/data-types.md

 # Data Types
 Jule is designed strongly typed.
-Therefore, the data-types of all values must be specified during compilation.
+Therefore, the data types of all values must be specified during compilation.
 In this section we will look at the builtin types offered by the compiler.

 ## Primitive Types
 | Type     | Typical Bit Width  | Typical Value                                                       |